-The following discussion summarizes the material terms of the amended and restated pooling and servicing agreement-dated as of September 30, 1993, as amended and restated as of August 1, 2002, January 13, 2006, and July 1, 2007, and as further amended by the First Amendment thereto, dated as of March 1, 2008 and the Second Amendment thereto, dated as of July 15, 2010, among Capital One Funding, as transferor, Capital One Bank (USA), National Association, as servicer, and The Bank of New York Mellon, as master trust trustee, which may be amended from time to time, and is referred to in this prospectus as the pooling agreement-and the series supplements to the pooling agreement.
-The summary does not purport to be complete and is qualified in its entirety by reference to the provisions of the pooling agreement and the series supplements.
+The following discussion summarizes the material terms of the amended and restated pooling and servicing agreement, as amended, among Capital One Funding, as transferor, Capital One Bank (USA), National Association, as servicer, and The Bank of New York Mellon, as master trust trustee, which may be further amended from time to time, and is referred to in this prospectus as the pooling agreement, and the series supplements to the pooling agreement.

-Before it issued the COMT collateral certificate, Capital One Master Trust, as a master trust, issued other series of asset backed investor certificates.
+Before it issued the COMT collateral certificate, the Capital One Master Trust, as a master trust, issued other series of asset backed investor certificates.
 In addition, the master trust may in the future issue additional series from time to time.
 The master trust has been formed under and is administered in accordance with the laws of the State of New York.
 The master trust is governed by the pooling agreement.
 The master trust will only engage in the following business activities:

-- acquiring and holding receivables arising in accounts in the Master Trust Portfolio and other master trust assets and the proceeds from these master trust assets; - issuing series of certificates (including the COMT collateral certificate) and other interests in the master trust;

-receiving collections and making payments on series of investor certificates (including the COMT collateral certificate) and other interests; and engaging in related activities (including, for any series, obtaining any enhancement and entering into an enhancement agreement relating thereto).
+- acquiring and holding receivables arising in accounts in the Master Trust Portfolio and other master trust assets and the proceeds from these master trust assets; - issuing series of certificates (including the COMT collateral certificate) and other interests in the master trust; - receiving collections and making payments on series of investor certificates (including the COMT collateral certificate) and other interests; and - engaging in related activities (including, for any series, obtaining any enhancement and entering into an enhancement agreement relating thereto).